clbattthcmut/blog.bkisc.com/content/authors/khoavnpsc/_index.md

   - Mentors
 ---

 My name is Khoa.
 I used to dedicate a lot of time to play CTFs and have developed some skills in Reverse Engineering.
-While still spend my spare time occasionally to play CTF at the weekend, but now I want to spend more time studying different fields of computer science and other hobbies.
+Although I am still occasionally spending my spare time to play CTF at weekends, now I want to spend my time studying different fields of computer science and for other hobbies.